chrisZingel/pandoc-vim/README.markdown

 :Pandoc                 Create pdf and open pdf

-To use the letter template, have the  markup file in a directory called *letter*/ or contain *letter* ie dummy-letter-2014-6.md
+To use the letter template have the  markup file in a directory called *letter*/ or contain *letter* ie dummy-*letter*-2014-6.md

 ## Using the template-letter.tex

-Requires the following YAML  metedata block.
+The markup file requires the following YAML  metedata block.

 For example: